 Synthesis . . .
 Meet the Owner

 Eldon Goates is the founder and owner of Synthesis Engineering Services.
-According to his parents and his Aunt, Eldon’s engineering endeavours started well before school, and continued all through his growing up years.
-He created things for fun, for efficiency, and for the farmers he worked for.
+According to his parents and his Aunt, Eldon’s engineering endeavours started well before grade school, then continued through his growing up years.
+He created for fun, for efficiency, for excitement, and for the farmers he worked for.
 (It’s more fun to create a new tool than to work extra hard with an ineffective one.)

-Eldon received his Mechanical Engineering Degree from Brigham Young University, and all this was just the beginning.

-After school, Eldon worked with Ford Motor company in the Detroit area for several years in the Advanced Powertrain areas doing research and design.
-It was a privilege to work on future automotive projects (mostly power transmission related) requiring the invention of new technologies.
-(Several patent awards in that work.)
-Particular areas of focus included electro-hydraulic control systems, mechanical clutches, linkage mechanisms and system level functional design & analysis.
+Eldon received his Mechanical Engineering Degree from Brigham Young University.
+After school, Eldon worked with Ford Motor company in Detroit for several years in the Advanced Powertrain areas doing research and design.
+It was a privilege to work on future automotive powertrain projects requiring the creation of new technologies.
+(Several patent awards came from that work.)
+Areas of focus included electro-hydraulic control systems, mechanical clutches, linkage mechanisms and system level functional design & analysis.

 By applying new technology in both manufacturing and design to a relatively mature industry, a new pump with superior efficiency and wear characteristics was born.
 It made a “splash” by increasing efficiency ~ 18%.
 It also drastically improved wear life.
-The application of sound engineering principles like flow dynamics, computer driven channel shapes, and Statistical Design of Experiments (DOE) and reliability methods directed the design to an outstanding new product.
+The application of sound engineering principles like flow dynamics, computer driven channel shapes, and Statistical Design of Experiments (DOE) directed the design to an outstanding new product.

 The Birth of Synthesis

 For samples of the work, please visit the Product Design Slide Show.
 (We would love to show more, but much is confidential, so a few samples will have to do.)
 Or, for the full screen view, visit our presentation site.

 Patents are a big part of the work, with many awarded, more pending and always more in the works.
-These patents cover areas from mechanical linkages, to pump systems, to hydraulic control systems, to mechanical clutches, to chainrings, to suspension systems, to bicycle derailleurs, to artistic designs and full system logic layouts.
-For more information, please refer to the list of patent numbers and short descriptions.
+These patents cover areas from mechanical linkages, to pump systems, to hydraulic control systems, to mechanical clutches, to chainrings, to suspension systems, to bicycle derailleurs, to artistic designs and full system logic layouts, and more.
+For more information, see the list of patent numbers and short descriptions.

 Engineering The Fun

-For Eldon, engineering is a lot more than just work, it’s a way to have fun!
-In the picture he is seen with one of his passions — the motorcycle streamliner he designed and built to race on the Bonneville Salt Flats.
-He also uses his engineering skills in other hobbies and passions like bicycling, audio systems, climbing and computers as well.
+For Eldon, engineering is more than just work, it’s a way to have fun!
+In the picture he is seen with one of his passions — a motorcycle streamliner he designed and built for the Bonneville Salt Flats.
+He also uses his engineering skills in hobbies like bicycling, audio systems, rock climbing and computers.
 Inventing and creating new and better things is all part of the course.

-Do-It-Yourself is a passion — not so much because doing it alone is fun — Do-It-With-Friends is better.
-Yet, the DIY approach allows building something better and something that exactly fits the need.
-Many people have seen some of the cool things Eldon has designed, and asked about how to get one.
-Special shop tools in particular.
-To meet that need, some of the designs are now on the web for sale.
-Visit the Mechanical Elements website to find all sorts of trailer plans, specialty shop tools plans, and more.
+Do-It-Yourself is a passion — though Do-It-With-Friends is better.
+Yet, the DIY approach allows building something better that exactly fits the need.
+Many people have seen cool things Eldon has designed, and ask about how to get one.
+Special shop tools and trailers in particular.
+To meet the need, designs are now for sale at Mechanical Elements.com

-These days it is not uncommon to see Eldon out testing bicycle components he has designed or built for one of several bicycle industry customers; . . . or to see him with the Front Rangers Juniors Cycling Team which he coaches . . . or both.
-Cycling is a passion too, and what is better than putting your creative energy toward something you’re passionate about?
+These days it is not uncommon to see Eldon out testing new bicycle component prototypes built for one of several bicycle industry customers; . . . or to see him with the Front Rangers Juniors Cycling Team he coaches . . . or both.
+Cycling is a passion too, and what’s better than putting creative energy toward something you’re passionate about?
 Yes, that’s what he says.

 Get to know Eldon a little better by visiting Linkedin.
 Or, to meet personally, call or email now.
 You will discover that the skills and determination of the owner set a course for excellence.
 Your decision to work with Synthesis Engineering Services is one of the best you will make.

 Return to / Go to Our Team Page >>>